GovTechSG/govtech-free-access/home.md

 ## What is changing?

-Eligible GovTechies will be moved to a Central GovTech subscription for **Product Development Tools** such as GitLab, Jira, and Confluence.
-This subscription will be managed centrally through automation for GovTechies in eligible roles.
+[**Eligible GovTechies**](/eligibility.md) will be moved to a Central GovTech subscription for **Product Development Tools** such as GitLab, Jira, and Confluence.
+This subscription will be managed centrally and will be automatically available for eligible roles GovTechies.

-This pilot initiative is scoped to the Product Development teams within GovTech.
+This pilot initiative will be [rolled out progressively](/implementation.md) and is scoped to the Product Development teams within GovTech.

 ## What do you need to do?